zfs-old-crap/linkytime/docs/UserGuide.md

 #### Delete a meeting : `delete`

-Deletes the specified meeting and all associated fields from the meeting list.
+Deletes the specified meeting from the meeting list.

 Format: `delete INDEX`